 On the general principle of maintaining good employer-staff relationships, try and agree if a homeworker changes their mind.
 You should check why they want to return, in case you risk discriminating against them or causing them harm by refusing , such as if they feel isolated and their mental wellbeing will be affected.
 There may be times when you want them to return, such as if productivity is suffering.
 Both sides should, however, consent to the changes.

-In some cases, however, it may not be possible to reverse the decision to telework.
-For example, accommodation at the employer's premises may have been reduced as a consequence of the fact that employees are now teleworking.
-Similarly, the costs of reversal (added to the sunk costs of providing equipment for home working) may be too high.
+In some cases, however, it may not be possible to reverse the decision.
+For example, accommodation at your workplace may be limited.
+Similarly, the costs of reversal (added to the original outlay of providing equipment for homeworking) may be too high.

 The circumstances where homeworking cannot be reversed should be spelled out before you employ them or allow any request to work from home.